Folsom Dog Bite Lawyer

 - Ask the dog owner about insurance coverage.
 In the majority of dog bite injury claims, the homeowner’s insurance policy or renter’s insurance policy of the dog owner will be the vehicle in which you can file a claim for financial recovery of your harms and losses.

 Under California law, you do not get an infinite amount of time to file a legal claim against the dog owner.
-In fact, a victim of a dog bite attack has only two years from the date of the attack to file a personal injury lawsuit in a California court.
+In fact, a victim of a dog bite attack has only two years from the attack date to file a personal injury lawsuit in a California court.
 Two years can go by in the blink of an eye, so take action right away.
-Also, more immediate action will strengthen your case since you can more easily retrieve and preserve valuable evidence related to the attack.
+Also, more immediate action will strengthen your case since you can retrieve and preserve valuable evidence related to the attack more easily.

-This video provides safety tips on how to prevent dog bite injuries by learning how to behave around dogs.Folsom Dog Bite Lawyers
+This video provides safety tips on preventing dog bite injuries by learning how to behave around dogs.Folsom Dog Bite Lawyers

-We operate on a contingency fee basis, meaning we do not get paid unless and until you get paid through a settlement or verdict.
+We work on a contingency fee basis, meaning we do not get paid unless and until you get paid through a settlement or verdict.

 :sb ab [CS 877]